Complexity of Jelly-No and Hanano games with various constraints

 Let us now consider the edge jelly corresponding to edge $e$ chosen at the beginning of the game, which we want to flip from $(u,v)$ to $(v,u)$.
-This corresponds in our reduction to forcing the edge jelly to be in the vertex gadget corresponding to $u$ at the end of the game.
-To ensure this constraint, we add a jelly of the same colour in the ground of the gap at the bottom of the vertex gadget corresponding to $u$.
+This corresponds in our reduction to forcing the edge jelly to be in the gadget corresponding to target vertex $u$ at the end of the game.
+To ensure this constraint, we add a jelly of the same colour in the ground of the gap at the bottom of the gadget corresponding to $u$.